-3. Reboot the computer.
+- 3. Reboot the computer.

-- 4. Enter F10 Setup and change SATA Emulation mode to AHCI. - 5.
-Reboot the computer into the OS.
+- 4. Enter F10 Setup and change SATA Emulation mode to AHCI.

+- 5. Reboot the computer into the OS.

-An existing Vista or Windows 7 image using the native AHCI driver can be updated to use the Intel AHCI driver (iastor.sys).
-The driver can be downloaded from www.hp.com.
+An existing Windows 7 or Windows 8 image using the native AHCI driver can be updated to use the Intel AHCI driver (iastor.sys).
+The driver can be downloaded from hp.com.